myothiha/obsidian/Structure Knowledge in LLM/Knowledge Bases/ProofRead.md

 ## 2. Knowledge Generation Module

+- question => knowledge questions (Question Model) => answers for those questions (Answer Model)
 - a series piece of knowledge about problem P (question).
 - series of Knowledge + Problem => VLM =>

+**Demo Bank**
+- Samples from the training set.
+- Ask knowledge questions manually.
+- Get the knowledge from the Knowledge Answer Model
+- Get original and knowledge answers from VLM.

 ## 3. Knowledge Filter Module
 - Generate knowledge questions about questions first.